AntonG23/ol-ide-auto-demos/mainframe-db2/demo-mainframe-db2-banking/README.md

 3. Click at the **Default Package** field, to automatically fill it up.
 4. Select **Stored Procedures** as the backend and click **Next**.
 5. From the **drop-down menu** , choose **DB2/ZOS**.
-6. Drop down with pop will appear in order to set driver clathpath and license, click **Yes**
+6. Drop down with pop will appear in order to set driver classpath and license, click **Yes**
 7. Set the path to driver jar.
-8. Set the path to licence file.
+8. Set the path to license file.
 9. Restart the IDE.

 ![How to create SDK Project](./assets/images/setDriver.gif)